pmem/pmdk/README.md

 ### Experimental Support for 64-bit ARM and RISC-V

-There is an initial support for 64-bit ARM and RISC-V processors provided.
+There is initial support for 64-bit ARM and RISC-V processors provided.
-While PMDK's internal testsuite passes on DRAM-only systems, support for neither of these architectures has been validated on any persistent memory hardware, nor has the code received review from any person with professional knowledge of either of these platforms.
+It is currently not validated nor maintained.
 Thus, these architectures should not be used in a production environment.

 ### PowerPC support